Colleton County Fire-Rescue

 STATION 26 -West Walterboro

-The station’s first in response area is primarily rural residential area but also covers businesses adjacent to Interstate 95 as well as 11 miles of Interstate 95.
+2970 Mount Carmel Road - Station 26 was constructed in 2004 and is a three bay facility located west of Walterboro.
+It houses Engine 26 (2000 gpm pumper), Tender 26 (3000 gallon tender) and Medic 26 (ALS ambulance).
+The station’s first in response area is primarily rural residential area but Station 23 also covers businesses adjacent to the Interstate as well as 11 miles of Interstate 95.

 STATION 27 - Downtown Walterboro